Powerful quake kills at least four, paralyses Japan's Hokkaido

 The government said there was damage to Hokkaido Electric’s Tomato-Atsuma plant, which supplies half the electricity to the island’s 2.95 million households.
 It could take a week to restore power fully to all residents, Industry Minister Hiroshige Seko said.

 Abe’s Liberal Democratic Party begins a leadership contest on Friday but said there would be no campaigning through to Sunday.
-Abe and rival Shigeru Ishiba both cancelled campaign media appearances slated for Friday.
+Abe and rival Shigeru Ishiba both canceled campaign media appearances slated for Friday.

 Television footage from the southeastern part of Sapporo showed crumbled roads and mud flowing onto a main street.
 Police directed traffic because signal lights were out while drink-vending machines, ubiquitous in Japan, and most ATMs were not working.